The heterogeneous impact of the EU-Canada agreement with causal machine learning: Empirical strategy

 \subsection{Matrix completion}

-At this point, we are ready to illustrate the details of our causal machine-learning application on trade policy evaluation.
+At this point, we are ready to illustrate the details of our application on trade policy evaluation.
 Originally, matrix completion methods were used to recover lost information in highly sparse matrices.
-In the context of statistical and computer science exercises, the task has been to fill in the missing entries of a matrix that was only partially observed \citep{candes2010matrix,mazumder2010spectral, candes2012exact}.
-The novel intuition by \citet{athey2021matrix} is that one could instead frame a matrix completion algorithm in the context of potential outcome models with predictions of missing multidimensional counterfactuals.
-We adapt the framework by \citet{athey2021matrix} to our case of trade policy evaluation, when we have $N$ units of observations (products or firms), $T$ time periods, and there exists a pair of potential outcomes, $Y_{ut}(0)$ and $Y_{ut}(1)$, with unit $u$ exposed in period $t$ to the entry into force of the CETA.
+In the context of statistical and computational science exercises, the task has been to fill in the missing entries of a partially observed matrix \citep{candes2010matrix,mazumder2010spectral,candes2012exact}.
+The novel intuition by \citet{athey2021matrix} is that one could instead frame a matrix completion algorithm in the context of potential outcome models, where predictions can be obtained for missing multidimensional counterfactuals.
+Here we adapt the framework by \citet{athey2021matrix} to the case of a trade policy, where we have $N$ units of observations, $T$ time periods, and there exists a pair of potential outcomes, $Y_{ut}(0)$ and $Y_{ut}(1)$, with unit $u$ exposed in period $t$ to the entry into force of the CETA.
 The generic treatment has been defined in the previous section as a matrix with entries $W_{ut} \in \{0, 1\}$, and the realized outcomes are thus equal to $Y_{ut} = Y_{ut}(W_{ut})$.

 In our case, the fundamental problem of causal inference is that a set $\mathcal M < NT$ of potential outcomes is not observed.
 Specifically, we do not observe the outcomes of the treated units as if the treatment did not occur.
-In our context, we will never observe the potential exports of products or firms concerned by the CETA as if the latter was not signed.
-Briefly, we need valid counterfactuals for the set $\mathcal M$, and the solution is to predict them using the information available in the trade matrix from entries $\mathcal O \equiv NT - \mathcal M$, which are observed.
-Once we obtain valid counterfactuals, we can compute the relative treatment effect on the treated (TET) expressed in monetary values as:
+This means that we will never observe the potential exports of products/firms concerned by the CETA as if the latter had not been signed.
+Yet, we can obtain valid counterfactuals for the set $\mathcal M$, and the solution is to predict them using the information available in the trade matrix from entries $\mathcal O \equiv NT - \mathcal M$, which are observed.
+Once we obtain valid counterfactuals, we can compute the idiosyncratic\footnote{Please note that, at this stage, treatment effects are numerical values, not random variables anymore.
+They have specific internal validity for the exercise, but external validity is not guaranteed.} Treatment Effect on the Treated (TET) is expressed in monetary values as:

 .